The Soul Star ⭐️ The Planet of Algoritmo

 No.

 The station master saw how distraught he was, so he went into the supply room.
-He took a key from his chain and opened a locked box.
-From the box he took out an empty notebook, made from the leaves of the Djàdao hawthorn tree.
+From a box in the corner he took out an empty notebook, made from the leaves of the Djàdao hawthorn tree.
 This type of hawthorn tree only grew on the planet of Djàdao, and had leaves which were immune to the depredations of time.
 The leaves were the most durable natural substance known in the Vicinese universe.
 Because the tree only grew at low elevations, however, the only remaining leaves of the tree were those in the hawthorn notebooks.
-The trees themselves were of course dead and buried beneath the waters.
+The trees themselves were dead and buried beneath the waters.
 To the old station master, these dead and buried trees represented all the thoughts, poems, novels, sketches, and biographies that might have been.

-Algotodo felt his soul had been fractured, and that the only way to bring himself together was to write and write, until somehow the memory — and perhaps the essence — of Mai came alive again.
-Sipping his tea and writing in his native Francino dialect, he etched his pain into the first leaf of the book:
+Algotodo felt his soul had been fractured, and that the only way to bring himself together was to write and write, until somehow the memory — and perhaps the essence — of Wei came alive again.
+Sipping his tea and writing in his native Francino, he etched his pain into the first leaf of the book:

 Mort à jamais?
 C’était possible.
 Il y a beaucoup de hasard en tout ceci, et un second hasard, celui de notre mort, souvent ne nous permet pas d’attendre longtemps les faveurs du premier.